First Home Buyers

-Buying your first home is one of the biggest financial moves you'll ever make.
+Buying your first home is one of the biggest financial moves you will ever make.
 It should feel exciting.
-Instead, most first home buyers I talk to are stressed, confused, and worried they're going to get it wrong.
-This guide will change that.
-By the end, you'll know exactly what to expect, what you qualify for, and what steps to take first.
+Instead, most first home buyers I talk to are stressed and worried they are going to get it wrong.

 How much deposit do you actually need?